-• Experienced Management Team.
-Our core management team, including our Chief Executive Officer, has been with the company since its inception in 1986.
+Experienced Management Team.
+Our core management team is comprised of seasoned executives with significant satellite communications, defense and aerospace experience.
+For example, our Chief Executive Officer has been with the company since its inception in 1986.
 Mr. Dankberg is considered to be a leading expert in the field of satellite and wireless communications.
 In 2008, Mr. Dankberg received the prestigious AIAA Aerospace International Communication award, which recognized him for "shepherding Viasat into a leading satellite communications company through outstanding leadership and technical expertise."
 In 2013, Mr. Dankberg received the Innovator Award from the Arthur C. Clarke Foundation.
 In 2015, Mr. Dankberg was inducted into the Society of Satellite Professionals Hall of Fame for his leadership and visionary role in satellite communications, and in 2017, Mr. Dankberg became an elected member of the National Academy of Engineering.